 -

 Obviously, do a dry run on each site first to check availability & prices.
-I'd also check that your outward Eurostar and ICE are indeed a recognised connection by checking that they appear together when you run a London to Cologne enquiry at www.bahn.de - read the paragraph in the previous section about the 20-minute connection in Brussels.
+I'd also check that your outward Eurostar and ICE are indeed a recognised connection by checking that they appear together when you run a London to Cologne enquiry at int.bahn.de - read the paragraph in the previous section about the 20-minute connection in Brussels.

 -

-Step 1, book the Eurostar from London to Brussels (& back, if returning) at www.eurostar.com and print your own ticket, or load it into the Eurostar app to show on your phone.
 Eurostar return fares are significantly less than two one-ways, so if you're coming back, make sure you book this as a round trip.
+You print your own ticket or can load it into the Eurostar app on your phone.
 After booking you can use the Eurostar Manage Booking system to select an exact seat on Eurostar.

 -

-Step 2, book from Brussels to Frederikshavn at the German Railways website www.bahn.de, but click Stopover, enter Hamburg Hbf and a stopover duration of (say) 11-13 hours.
-You'll need to fiddle with the departure time and stopover duration to get the trains you want either side of Hamburg, it takes a bit of trial & error.
+To get the overnight stop in Hamburg, click Stopovers, enter Hamburg Hbf and a length of stay of (say) 11-13 hours.
+You'll need to fiddle with the departure time and length of stay to get the trains you want either side of Hamburg, it takes a bit of trial & error.

 You print your own ticket or can show it on your laptop or phone.
 I recommend registering when prompted so you can log in and check your bookings or re-print tickets at any time.
-An advantage of booking direct with www.bahn.de is that you can select an exact seat on many German trains from a seating plan.

 -

-Step 3, book the Frederikshavn-Oslo and (if returning) Oslo-Copenhagen overnight ferry at www.dfds.co.uk.
 A wide range of private cabins is available, and you can also add dinner & breakfast in the restaurant, which saves money over buying meals separately on board.

 How to buy tickets by phone